expertiza/reimplementation-front-end/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**Admin Credentials**
+Username: admin
+Password: password123
+Use these credentials to gain admin view.

 **View E2464**

 In current project('E2464'), you need to open [http://localhost:3000/project_topics](http://localhost:3000/project_topics) to veiw.